alvierahman90/notes2web/readme.md

   This is optional but if you would like to add a license you can find one [here](https://choosealicense.com).

+### Permalinks

+Permalinks are currently rather basic and requires JavaScript to be enabled on the local computer.
+In order to identify documents between file changes, a unique identifier is used to identify a file.

+This unique identifier can be generated using the `uuidgen` command in the `uuid-runtime` package or `str(uuid.uuid())` in the `uuid` python package.

+The included `n2w_add_uuid.py` will add a UUID to a markdown file which does not have a UUID in it already.
+Combine it with `find` to UUIDify all your markdown files (but make a backup first).

 ## CLI Usage